 Pilot Children's Programme Evaluation

-Following on from the 2007 research, WellStop and our Christchurch-based partner agency, Stop, jointly applied for Ministry of Justice sexual abuse prevention funding in 2010 developed a three-pronged approach to treatment for children who presented with concerning sexual behaviour in the school or home setting.
+Following on from the 2007 research, WellStop and our Christchurch-based partner agency, Stop, jointly applied for Ministry of Justice sexual abuse prevention funding in 2010 and developed a three-pronged approach to treatment for children who presented with concerning sexual behaviour in the school or home setting.

 This pilot was then evaluated.
 The pilot included teacher education, a consultation service for schools dealing with children with sexualised behaviour, and a therapy service for children with concerning sexual behaviour.
 Results of the evaluation of the pilot showed an overall improvement in teacher’s knowledge and confidence to deal with issues around sexualised behaviour, that schools and parents could successfully enact safety and support plans for children with support and consultation from WellStop, and that children who needed a full assessment and treatment service also were treated successfully.